 RETIREMENT PLAN PROVISIONS (CONTINUED)

-PLAN 1 PLAN 1 PLAN 2 HYBRID RETIREMEN
+PLAN 1 PLAN 2 HYBRID RETIREMENT PLAN

-Cost-of-Living Adjustment (COLA) in Retirement (Cont.)
-Exceptions to COLA Effective Dates: The COLA is effective July 1 following one full calendar year (January 1 to December 31) under any of the following circumstances: The member is within five years of qualifying for an unreduced retirement benefit as of January 1, 2013.
-The member retires on disability.
-The member retires directly from short-term or long- term disability under the Virginia Sickness and Disability Program (VSDP).
-The member is involuntarily separated from employment for causes other than job performance or misconduct and is eligible to retire under the Workforce Transitional Benefits Program.
-The member dies in service and the member's survivor or beneficiary is eligible for a monthly death-in-service benefit.
+PLAN 1 Cost-of-Living Adjustment (COLA) in Retirement (Cont.)
+Exceptions to COLA Effective Dates: The COLA is effective July 1 following one full calendar year (January 1 to December 31) under any of the following circumstances: • The member is within five years of qualifying for an unreduced retirement benefit as of January 1, 2013. • The member retires on disability. • The member retires directly from short-term or long-term disability under the Virginia Sickness and Disability Program (VSDP). • The member is involuntarily separated from employment for causes other than job performance or misconduct and is eligible to retire under the Workforce Transition Act or the Transitional Benefits Program. • The member dies in service and the member's survivor or beneficiary is eligible for a monthly death-in-service benefit.
 The COLA will go into effect on July 1 following one full calendar year (January 1 to December 31) from the date the monthly benefit begins.
-Cost-of-Living Adjustment (COLA) in Retirement (Cont.)
+PLAN 2 Cost-of-Living Adjustment (COLA) in Retirement (Cont.)
 Exceptions to COLA Effective Dates: Same as Plan 1.
-Cost-of-Living Adjustment (COLA) in Retirement (Cont.)
+HYBRID RETIREMENT PLAN Cost-of-Living Adjustment (COLA) in Retirement (Cont.)
 Exceptions to COLA Effective Dates: Same as Plan 1 and Plan 2.

-RETIREMENT PLAN PROVISIONS (CONTINUED) PLAN 1 PLAN 2 HYBRID RETIREMENT PLAN Disability Coverage Members who are eligible to be considered for disability retirement and retire on disability, the retirement multiplier is 1.7% on all service, regardless of when it was earned, purchased or granted.
-VSDP members are subject to a one-year waiting period before becoming eligible for non-work- related disability benefits.
+RETIREMENT PLAN PROVISIONS (CONTINUED) INUED) PLAN 1 PLAN 2 HYBRID RETIREMENT PLAN Disability Coverage Members who are eligible to be considered for disability retirement and retire on disability, the retirement multiplier is 1.7% on all service, regardless of when it was earned, purchased or granted.
 Disability Coverage Members who are eligible to be considered for disability retirement and retire on disability, the retirement multiplier is 1.65% on all service, regardless of when it was earned, purchased or granted.
-VSDP members are subject to a one-year waiting period before becoming eligible for non-work related disability benefits.
-Disability Coverage Employees of political subdivisions (including Plan 1 and Plan 2 opt-ins) participate in the Virginia Local Disability Program (VLDP) unless their local governing body provides an employer-paid comparable program for its members.
+Disability Coverage Employees of political subdivisions (including Plan 1 and Plan 2 opt- ins) participate in the Virginia Local Disability Program (VLDP) unless their local governing body provides an employer-paid comparable program for its members.
 Hybrid members (including Plan 1 and Plan 2 opt-ins) covered under VLDP are subject to a one-year waiting period before becoming eligible for non-work-related disability benefits.
 Purchase of Prior Service Members may be eligible to purchase service from previous public employment, active duty military service, an eligible period of leave or VRS refunded service as creditable service in their plan.
 Prior creditable service counts toward vesting, eligibility for retirement and the health insurance credit.
 Only active members are eligible to purchase prior service.
-When buying service, members must purchase their most recent period of service first.
 Members also may be eligible to purchase periods of leave without pay.
 Purchase of Prior Service Same as Plan 1.
 Purchase of Prior Service Defined Benefit Component: Same as Plan 1, with the following exceptions: Hybrid Retirement Plan members are ineligible for ported service.
-The cost for purchasing refunded service is the highest of 4% of creditable compensation or average final compensation.
-Plan members have one year from their date of hire or return from leave to purchase all but refunded prior service at approximate normal cost.
-After that one- year period, the rate for most categories of service will change to actuarial cost.
+Defined Contribution Component: Not applicable.